ppone/docs/accounting/intacct.md

 ### Import Entire Customer List

 You can import your entire customer list from Intacct into Invoiced as a one-time import.
 Why might you use this?
-The sync process will only import customers that have invoices, whereas a customer import will bring in your entire A/R customer list.
+The integration will only import customers that have new invoices, whereas a customer import will bring in your entire A/R customer list.

 Instructions: